how to run a dispensary successfully

 If you are operating in a state allowing deli-style cannabis sales, aka big-ass weed jars, where purchases are measured out individually in front of the customer, then this is the route you should try to go.

-I have a whole post on why I think deli style is superior to pre-packaged states, in addition to the obvious environmental impact of single-use packaging.
+I have a whole post on why I think deli-style is superior to pre-packaged states, in addition to thenoticeables environmental impact of single-use packaging.

 Naturally, this won’t be an option for businesses in states where it’s prohibited.
-Still, man, it sure does create a rad experience for customers as A.) seeing huge glass jars of weed is just exciting, and B.) seeing and smelling your flower before purchasing is fun and reassuring quality assurance.
+Still, it sure does create an excellent experience for customers: A) seeing giant glass jars of weed is exciting, and B.) smelling and seeing your flower before purchasing is reassuring and a quality assurance.

-If you have to sell pre-packaged, then at least having some type of display feature that allows customers to view the flower in its whole beauty, ideally under some magnification, is best.
+If you have to sell pre-packaged, then at least include a display feature that lets customers see the flower in its full beauty, ideally under magnification.

-There are a variety of display options out there, although I have yet to see the portable pods/capsules work out well, as the plastic often seems to tarnish fast.
+There are a variety of display options available, but I have yet to see portable pods/capsules work well, as the plastic often tarnishes quickly.
 The constant jostling by customers destroys the delicate bud structure over time.

-The best way to display cannabis outside of big glass deli-style jars would be to pin it in big flat glass cases, similar to how rare butterflies are preserved.
-This allows for quick and easy visual evaluation by customers.
+The best way to display cannabis outside large glass deli-style jars is to pin it in significant flat glass cases, similar to how rare butterflies are preserved.
+This enables quick, easy visual evaluation for customers.
 The flat nature also makes it easy to add complementary genetic, farm, THC, CBD, and terpene profile information to help educate customers.

 3. Integrity Over The Quick Buck

-While businesses have been able to skate by this way, I don’t think it’s going to last as the cannabis legalization movement spreads across the country (and the world!); consumers will be looking to move up-market in terms of the quality of product and quality of experience.
+While businesses have been able to skate by this way, I don’t think it’s going to last as the cannabis legalization movement spreads across the country (and the world).
+Consumers will be looking to move up-market in terms of product quality and experience.

 Once you gain insight into what “good” quality cannabis is like, not just to smoke but to see, touch, and smell, then well, it’s hard to ever go back to that old shwag.